 Here we have been wondering Keating Media’s Parliament House bureau turned into all hot air, just a coordination point for “networking” activities, a warfare room in which to strategize about securing entry to Prime Minister Scott Morrison’s Christmas event, and somewhere to save Liberal Party election or flutes.

-But Keating Media, headed with the aid of Michael Keating, stays the writer of the venerable Inside Canberra publication, which since 1947 has been a move-to source of Capital Hill information for lobbyists, politicians, and public servants alike.
+But Keating Media, headed with the aid of Michael Keating, remains the writer of the venerable Inside Canberra publication, which since 1947 has been a go-to source of Capitol Hill information for lobbyists, politicians, and public servants alike.

 This week, our attention turned into an interest in the most current edition and to a thoroughly fun contribution headlined “Senator Brian Burston Revealed!”